Sam J. Jones: Career

 In 2001, Jones was cast in Animal Planet's family series Hollywood Safari as a park ranger.
 He appeared in "Deadman Switch", an episode of the television series Stargate SG-1.
-In 2002, Jones retrained and, when he is not acting or working autograph booths on the ComicCon circuit, he works as a high-end security professional in San Diego, protecting executives traveling to Mexico.
+In 2002, Jones retrained and when he is not acting or working autograph booths on the ComicCon circuit, he is a high-end security professional in San Diego, protecting executives traveling to Mexico.
 In his words "I became a security professional 15 years ago.
 My wife looked at me and said, 'You've been waiting for the phone to ring.
 The phone isn't ringing.
 We have kids.
 There's the door.
 Don’t come back until you're providing.'
 That's why I walked away from labels years ago.
 Actor?
 I'm a working man.
 Whatever it takes to provide, I'm a working man".

 In 2007, he played the prisoner Krebb in the Sci Fi Channel original television series Flash Gordon.
 He also had extended cameos (as himself, with his blond Flash Gordon hairstyle) in both the 2012 comedy film Ted and its 2015 sequel, Ted 2.
 Jones then starred in, and served as an executive producer of, Life After Flash, a crowdfunded feature-length documentary about Flash Gordon.
 The documentary, which chronicles the original film's production and cult following through interviews with fans and members of its cast and crew, including Melody Anderson, Brian Blessed, Peter Wyngarde, Mark Millar, Robert Rodriguez, Stan Lee and Brian May, also explores how Jones' falling-out with De Laurentiis impacted his life and career.

 Personal life

 Jones married Lynn Eriks in 1982; they had two children and divorced in 1987.
-Following the divorce from Eriks, he married Myrtille Blervaque, a French actress he met when he was filming on the island of Mauritius.
+Following the divorce from Eriks, he married Myrtille Blervaque, a French actress he met when he was filming in Mauritius.
 They were married in Nevada on August 15, 1987, and divorced three years later.
 He married Ramona Lynn Jones on June 26, 1992; they have three children.